 Another reminder when you travel is to not bring wads of money.
 Instead, bring some money, and your ATM or credit card.
 Most cities have their own numbers of ATM machines you can just use to withdraw money when you need it.
 To make it more convenient, you can also use your credit card to pay for various services.
 Most of the time VISA and Mastercard are widely accepted in many countries.

 Prepare for Emergencies and Know Your Campus’ Emergency and Security Protocols

 Prepare for emergency and make physical and digital copies of your crucial documents:

 - Study permit

 - Work permit

 To increase your safety, learn about your campus and city’s emergency and security protocols in case of situations such as fire, earthquake, flooding, typhoon, or human-induced disasters.
 Remember, during those situations, an immediate response is a must for everyone’s safety.

 Aside from safety tips, there are other information international students should be aware of to ensure they have a wonderful experience abroad.
-To start, check out MSM Unify’s article on International Students: Tips for Study Abroad.
+To learn more, check out MSM Unify’s article on 9 Tips to Make the Most Out of Studying Abroad.